Vappusima Recipe

 Choosing the right bottle

-You can use whatever bottles you have laying around, but there is one important thing to keep in mind: the pressure inside the bottle will keep building up as CO2 is generated during fermentation.
+You can use whatever bottles you can get your hands on, but there is one important thing to keep in mind: the pressure inside the bottle will build up as CO2 is generated during fermentation.

 For plastic bottles, either leave the caps a little loose, or open the bottles up periodically to allow some of the CO2 to escape.
-If you don’t, they will explode all over your refigirator.
+If you don’t do this, they will eventually explode.
+In my opinion, the best choice are these glass flip-top bottles, as they will not will suddenly burst open, and also leak very little CO2, making the end product more bubbly.

-Simply wash your equipment (this includes your hands) with soap and hot water, and make sure to rinse them liberally afterwards, as you don’t want the sima to taste like cleaning products
+This is not to say that the batch couldn’t be ruined by disregarding basic hygiene, so wash your equipment (this includes your hands) with soap and hot water, and make sure to rinse them liberally afterwards.

 Step 2: Preparing the mead base

-Start by heating up 3 liters of water in a large pot.
+Heat up 3 liters of water in a large pot.
 Dump in all the sugar and honey, and whisk until dissolved.
-Add the cinnamon sticks, leave simmering.

 pot filled with simmering liquid

-Peel some rinds off some lemon and orange rinds, and thow them into the pot.
-Cut the lemons and oranges in halves, and squeeze the juice into the pot through a colander.
-Place the mangled fruits to the side for later.
+Peel off some lemon and orange rinds, and throw them into the pot.
+Cut the lemons and oranges in halves, and squeeze the juice into the pot (preferrably through a colander).
+Place the fruit to the side for later.

 Cutting board with citrus fruits and cooking utensils

-Add cold water to the vat in such a way that there is exactly 10 liters of liquid, and the temperature is suitable for your choice of yeast (between 25-40°C is usually fine).
-If you don’t have a thermometer to check the temperature, aim for a liquid that is warm to the touch: as long as it’s not too hot for the yeast to die, it’s fine.
+If you don’t have a thermometer to check the temperature, aim for a liquid that is slightly warm to the touch: as long as it’s not too hot for the yeast to die, and not too cold to stop it from activating, it’s fine.

 Close the vat, and let the mead base ferment for 1-3 days in a warm place.
-Fermentation time depends on the type and amount of yeast used, but 2 days is usually sufficient.
+Fermentation time depends on the type and amount of yeast used, but for fresh yeast 2 days should be sufficient.

-To help with the bottling process, I recommend you move the whole vat to somewhere cool for 12-24 hours before bottling, so the yeast has time to deactivate and fall to the bottom.
+If possible, move the vat somewhere cool 12-24 hours before bottling.
+This way the yeast has time to deactivate and fall to the bottom, making next steps easier.

 A brewing vat filled with sima